Prereq: DFS with States

 Three steps to conquer combinatorial search problems

 We summarized a three-step system to solve combinatorial search problems:

 In step 1, we want to answer the following two questions to identify the states:

-What state do we need to decide which child nodes should be visited next and which ones should be pruned.
-In the above permutation example, we have to know what are the letters left that we can still use (since each letter can only be used once).
+What state do we need to decide which child nodes should be visited next and which ones should be pruned?
+In the above permutation example, we have to know what the letters are left that we can still use (since each letter can only be used once).